-- · Commit to a multi-year term. - Serve as the district's brand ambassador. - Understand the Kiwanis brand and adhere to brand standards. - Know what public relations, branding and marketing resources are available and how to use them. - Understand and provide counsel on the Kids Need Kiwanis Campaign and find out how to use campaign resources. - Possess excellent communication and interpersonal skills, including writing and editing. - Understand target audiences and key audiences for message distribution. - Provide project management advice and counsel. - Coach the district governor and his or her team on a year-long public relations strategy. - Provide media training, message development and counseling to district leadership. - Provide media training, message development and counseling to clubs when needed. - Help local clubs appoint a qualified club member to the role of club public relations chair.
+- Commit to a multi-year term. - Serve as the district's brand ambassador. - Understand the Kiwanis brand and adhere to brand standards. - Know what public relations, branding and marketing resources are available and how to use them. - Possess excellent communication and interpersonal skills, including writing and editing. - Understand target audiences and key audiences for message distribution. - Provide project management advice and counsel. - Coach the district governor and his or her team on a year-long public relations strategy. - Provide media training, message development and counseling to district leadership. - Provide media training, message development and counseling to clubs when needed. - Help local clubs appoint a qualified club member to the role of club public relations chair. - Be available for consultation with leadership and clubs.

-- Be available for consultation with leadership and clubs. - Have a good working relationship with district and area media representatives, know who they are and be familiar with local media outlets. - Know how newsrooms work at newspapers and at television and radio stations. - Help clubs write a story pitch and help pitch stories when needed. - Advise district leadership and clubs on when and how to send news releases. - Work with clubs and Kiwanis International to develop targeted media lists. - Know and understand content management for websites and social media channels. - Be adept at social media and understand the audience for each channel. - Understand crisis communications and act in a timely manner when necessary. - Attend conferences, meetings and other events and teach public relations classes or seminars.
+- Have a good working relationship with district and area media representatives, know who they are and be familiar with local media outlets. - Know how newsrooms work at newspapers and at television and radio stations. - Help clubs write a story pitch and help pitch stories when needed. - Advise district leadership and clubs on when and how to send news releases. - Work with clubs and Kiwanis International to develop targeted media lists. - Know and understand content management for websites and social media channels. - Be adept at social media and understand the audience for each channel. - Understand crisis communications and act in a timely manner when necessary. - Attend conferences, meetings and other events and teach public relations classes or seminars.